tomarrell/talks/go-debugging/README.md

 amount of time blocked on things that goroutines are no longer blocked on.
 If a routine stays blocked, this is not useful.

-Instead, you want to take a look at the
+Instead, you want to take a look at the "full goroutine stack dump" which you can access at the path: `/debug/pprof/goroutine?debug=2`.

 ---